healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 ----

-**Health data remains locked behind the *tens of thousands of unique proprietary schemes* of each source health information system. **
+**Health data remains locked behind the tens of thousands of unique proprietary schemes, from each source health information system. **

 What about health data interoperability standards?
-Doesn't they solve the problem?
+Don't they solve the problem?

-**First**, healthcare data standards are designed by committees of special experts behind closed doors (also known as "Academics" or Wizards") rather than by the millions of consumers of this data - or based on empirical data of usage by doctors and patients.
-As a result these vocabularies and models bloat out of control with all kinds of esoterica and incomprehensible complexity.
-This assures that the data remain in the hands of "experts".
+**First**, healthcare data standards are designed by committees of "special experts"  behind closed doors ("Academics" or Wizards") rather than by the millions of consumers of this data.
+This process not based on empirical or scientific data of usage by doctors and patients (the kinds of information search engine companies have).
+As a result these vocabularies and models bloat out of control with esoterica and incomprehensible complexity.
+This assures the central role and job security of "the experts"  in continued management of these standards.

 **Second**, all health data standards organization have different agendas, goals, and procedures they need to support, not least of which is to monetize their special standard to assure organizational sustainability.

 **Third**, many of these organizations have been in sustainment mode for over three decades.
-In information science timescales, these organizations are dinsaurs, predating the existence and adoption of the Internet (and its vast, dynamic, real-time information network) as the primary distribution channel for information.
-Information is not controlled by "special" people and organizations anymore.
+In information science timescales, these organizations are dinsaurs, predating the existence of the Internet (and its vast, dynamic, real-time information network) as the primary distribution channel for information.
+Information is not controlled by "special" people and organizations anymore!

 **Fourth**, each healthcare data standard is its own silo, with